enarjord/passivbot/README.md

 ------------------------------------------------------------------
 overview

-the bot's purpose is to accumulate btc in bybit inverse, usdt in binance usdt futures
+the bot's purpose is to accumulate btc in bybit inverse

 it is a market maker bot, making a grid of limit orders above and below price